msafeerhassan/linerobot/README.md

-We will use this robot to compete in Line Following Robot competitions.
+This robot will be used to compete in Line Following Robot competitions like:
 ## How it will work
-Firstly, everything will be supplied power by battery and voltage will regulated via Buck Convertors.
-Then the IR Sensor Array will give readings to the ESP32 and based on that, ESP32 will alter the speed of motors via Motor Driver.
-This would allow Robot to stay on line.
-When PID will be implemented, after this step the ESP32 will count error Value and based on that we'll adjust the some variable that will result in increased accuracy and precision.
-This loop will continue until the robot reaches end of line and then it will stop.
+Firstly, battery powers everything and voltage is regulated via Buck Convertors.
+Then the IR Sensor Array gives readings to the ESP32 and based on that, ESP32 alters the speed of motors via Motor Driver.
+This allows Robot to stay on line.
+When PID is implemented, after this step the ESP32 counts error Value and based on that some manual variables are adjusted that results in increased accuracy and precision.
+This loop continues until the robot reaches end of line and then it will stop.
-We will try to make a web application where the variables of the PID Algorithm could be altered for better results.